3670.1 Guidelines for Awarding Honorary Degrees

 - Except in extreme or extenuating circumstances, honorary degrees should not be given in absentia.

 3670.2 Procedures for Honorary Degree Nominations

-A request must be submitted by 2nd Monday in October for both commencements in the subsequent year.
+A request must be submitted by the 2nd Monday in October for both commencements in the subsequent calendar year.
 It may be submitted by anyone affiliated with Wright State University (faculty, staff, students, trustees, or alumni) and should consist of a brief letter outlining the contributions of the potential nominee.

 - Nominations may be submitted after a request to nominate has been approved.
 The deadline for submission of all nominating materials, for both Spring and Fall Commencements is the last Friday of November.

 - Nominations may be made by anyone affiliated with Wright State University (faculty, staff, students, trustees, or alumni).